 Marvel’s Sorcerer Supreme, Doctor Strange, will cast his spell on moviegoers once again.
-In Doctor Strange in the Multiverse of Madness, Benedict Cumberbatch will again don the Cloak of Levitation for an all-new adventure that will take the Master of the Mystic Arts to the weirdest corners of the Marvel Cinematic Universe — and, quite possibly, beyond.
+In Doctor Strange in the Multiverse of Madness, Benedict Cumberbatch will again don the Cloak of Levitation for a new adventure that will take the Master of the Mystic Arts to the weirdest corners of the Marvel Cinematic Universe (MCU) — and, quite possibly, beyond.

 Although Cumberbatch will be back for the sequel, there will be a new face behind the camera after the unexpected departure of director Scott Derrickson.
-With the film scheduled to hit theaters in May 2021, here’s everything that we know about Doctor Strange in the Multiverse of Madness so far.
+Speculation currently points to Spider-Man director Sam Raimi filling that role.
+With the film scheduled to hit theaters in March 2022, here’s everything that we know about Doctor Strange in the Multiverse of Madness so far.

 Marvel and I have mutually agreed to part ways on Doctor Strange: In the Multiverse of Madness due to creative differences.
 I am thankful for our collaboration and will remain on as EP.